ece-ozturk/ece-ozturk/README.md

 Ece is currently a junior year electronics engineering student in Bogazici University.

-She ✨ loves ✨ to design and develop in every field and this git is especially for her Python and VHDL projects.
+She ✨ loves ✨ to learn, design and develop in every field and this git is especially for her Python and VHDL projects.

 If you wanna reach ✉️ eceozturke@gmail.com